-Teesside is a major international centre for the chemical and process industries and is home to some of the most advanced pharmaceutical and biotechnological companies in the world.
+Teesside is a major international centre for the chemical and process industries and home to some of the most advanced pharmaceutical and biotechnological companies in the world.
 The region also hosts major international engineering design and construction industries.
-We enjoy close links with engineering industries on Teesside - many are involved in designing and delivering our programmes.
+We enjoy close links with engineering industries on Teesside.
 This ensures that your chosen programme will provide you with the knowledge and skills sought by employers.

 * Subject to University approval